Accommodations for qualified students

 At no time should a crosswalk be blocked for periods longer than necessary to pick-up or drop-off a student with a disability.

-Requests for interpreters should be submitted to the OCT as early as possible (e.g., right after pre-registration).
+Requests for interpreters should be submitted to the Center as early as possible (e.g., right after pre-registration).

 Any schedule changes must be communicated to the Director or Assistant Directory.

-The OCT will help students obtain note takers when this is an approved accommodation.
+The Center will help students obtain note takers when this is an approved accommodation.

 Students may approach a peer in class and request them to be a note taker.
-Students will need to provide the name of the note taker to the Office of Counseling and Testing.
-If a student does not feel comfortable approaching other students, the OCT will recruit a note taker for the class.
+Students will need to provide the name of the note taker to the Center.
+If a student does not feel comfortable approaching other students, the Center will recruit a note taker for the class.

 In order to receive a copy of a classmate’s notes, students must maintain reliable attendance.
 The notes are not a replacement for missing class.
 After a couple of weeks, students may want to talk with their professor to see if the notes are adequate.

-Any problems with the note taker must be addressed to the OCT immediately so we can resolve any issues or find a new note taker.
+Any problems with the note taker must be addressed to the Center immediately so we can resolve any issues or find a new note taker.

 Personal care attendants assist individuals in completing daily living skills such as grooming, personal hygiene, meal preparation, medication monitoring, maintenance of personal living environment, lifting or turning pages, and transporting/escorting.